vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 In this example we have done things more like you would do it in a production-level application in that:

-1. we have a `Person` class that represents the data each person would carry, such as name and age.
+1. we have a `Person` struct that represents the data each person would carry, such as name and age.
-2. The `Person` class conforms to the `Identifiable` protocol so that it can be used inside the `ForEach` view with ease.
+2. The `Person` struct conforms to the `Identifiable` protocol so that it can be used inside the `ForEach` view with ease.
-3. Each person is then rendered using a dedicated `PersonView` view class for the sake of reusability.
+3. Each person is then rendered using a dedicated `PersonView` view struct for the sake of reusability.

 The closest equivalent of `ScrollView` in Flutter is `SingleChildScrollView`.
 We can use it to implement the same code as we just did in SwiftUI, as shown here: